-The Idaho Soil and Water Conservation Commission (Conservation Commission) focuses on Conservation the Idaho Way - voluntary stewardship vs. regulatory mandates.
-We promote responsible stewardship by providing cost sharing and technical expertise for conservation projects on private land throughout Idaho.
-Proactive, non-regulatory projects are beneficial because they address issues of concern and help avoid costly lawsuits and onerous regulations.
+The Conservation Commission focuses on doing Conservation the Idaho Way - voluntary stewardship vs. regulatory mandates.
+We promote responsible stewardship by providing assistance and support for conservation projects on private lands.
+Proactive, non-regulatory projects are beneficial because they address issues of concern and can help avoid costly lawsuits and onerous regulations.

-Today, there are 50 local soil and water conservation districts located from Bonners Ferry to Montpelier.
-Their efforts are guided by 5-year plans containing conservation goals, priority projects and activities.
-We provide funding and technical staff to empower districts - - the boots on the ground -- to get things done.
+Today, there are 50 local conservation districts located from Bonners Ferry to Montpelier.
+Their efforts are guided by 5-year plans containing goals, priority projects and activities.
+We provide funding and technical staff to empower districts - the boots on the ground - to get things done.

 In addition, we provide incentive programs and technical assistance to promote and support Conservation the Idaho Way.
 With a staff of 16 full time employees located around the state, we work with the Idaho Department of Environmental Quality to create voluntary Agricultural and Grazing Implementation Plans on Idaho’s 303(d) listed waterways.
 Our plans integrate the use of a variety of best management practices to reduce pollutant loads and safeguard water quality.

 While we began working over 75 years ago to reduce soil erosion, our efforts now include soil, water, plants, air, and wildlife conservation activities.